-A hugely popular type of credit card is a rewards credit card, mostly because they allow you to earn points or miles based on how much you spend.
+A hugely popular type of credit card is a rewards credit card.
+These cards allow you to earn points or miles based on how much you spend.
 If you’re considering a credit card and you want one that gives you something in return, rewards credit cards offer an intriguing opportunity.
 However, the best rewards cards typically require good or excellent credit.
-It’s still possible to earn rewards on a card without having a good credit score, but it’s important to know what to expect.
+It’s still possible to earn rewards on a card without having a good credit score but it’s important to know what to expect.

 What is a rewards credit card?

 A rewards credit card is a type of credit card that gives you points, cash back or other types of rewards for each dollar you charge to your card.

 For example, a typical cash back credit card might offer 2 percent back on all your spending, or $2 in rewards for every $100 you charge to your credit card.
 You will, however, also come across rewards credit cards that let you earn rewards “points” you can redeem in more than one way, or even airline miles or points that only work within specific hotel loyalty programs.

 Because rewards credit cards are premium cards, they are typically geared to consumers with very good or excellent credit, which typically means a FICO score of 740 or higher.
 This may leave you feeling somewhat limited in terms of your options if your credit score isn’t that great.
 Still, it can make sense to check your credit score to see where you stand before you apply.
 You may find that your credit score is better than you thought it would be but you’ll never know unless you check.

 How to get a rewards card without good credit